 Offer in Compromise (OIC) Attorney

 Taxpayers who are unable to pay their IRS or state tax liability may be able to reduce the amount they owe.
 An offer in compromise is the typical vehicle to use to accomplish that goal.
 Both the IRS and the states have similar programs available.
 Filing and negotiating an OIC is a complex procedure that typically requires a tax professional to be successful.

 With law offices in New York City, our attorneys handle IRS, New York State and Connecticut OIC proceedings.
-Attorney Joseph Callahan has over 25 years of legal experience as well as a master’s degree in accounting.
+Attorney Joseph Callahan has over 35 years of legal experience as well as a master’s degree in accounting.
 He also has extensive tax law experience in many areas, including offers in compromise and installment payment arrangements.

 To schedule an appointment with our IRS offer in compromose attorney, either call toll-free 844-MCC-4TAX, or contact us online.